charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.

+## Clprolf COMPATIBLE WITH THE MULTI-AGENT SYSTEMS(MAS)

+Clprolf offers a perspective quite like multi-agent systems.
+But there is the difference that in clprolf all abstraction is an agent, even if it is passive.
+It is because in clprolf all abstractions with methods are viewed as active.
+The computational technical code is qualified as a worker_agent.
+This perspective could help clprolf beginners to grasp the concepts, or could interest MAS users.

+Here is the equivalences in class roles:
+@Simu_real_world_obj = @Abstraction = @Simu_agent = @Agent_abstraction(abstraction of an agent) = @Agent
+@Simu_comp_as_worker = @Comp_as_worker = @Worker_agent

+It aligns with MAS systems, because clprolf frequently refers to real-world counterparts.
+So it is also a way to explain clprolf's perspective.
+The difference of vision is that we are using this perspective for building any software.
+And that all agents are active, and that there are computer as worker agents.

+So in clprolf we make a system where abstractions of agents and abstractions of worker agents act together, instead of pure OOP objects.

+For those who want to closely align to MAS systems, there is an optional sub-role, Role.ACTIVE_AGENT.
+It is useful to mark an agent is active, according to the MAS definition.
+The EXPERT sub-roles are understood as inherently MAS-active.
+And do not forget that you can use either @Agent or another equivalent qualifier, so you can use @Agent only for the active agents.

 ### OOP object as a thing

 Once we understand the traditional definition of an object in OOP, a set of variables and functions, we can try to express the difference between an object and a class.
 An object truly exist in memory, for the variables, as well as the code of the methods.
 So an OOP object is finally real, and a class is just the mold.
 An OOP object is also a "thing" in memory, an "object" present in memory.